-- The storage temperature (applicable for a short time, e.g. during transit) must be between -20 and +65°C. Otherwise the inverter may be damaged. - The product must be used indoors (without corrosive gas, flammable gas, oil mist, dust and dirt etc.) Otherwise the inverter may be damaged. - The inverter must be used at an altitude of 2500 m or less, with 2.9 m/s2 or less vibration at 10 to 55 Hz (directions of X, Y, Z 2.39 ff/s2 of less vibration at 10 to 55 Hz (directions of X, Y, Z axes).
+- The storage temperature (applicable for a short time, e.g. during transit) must be between -20 and +65°C. Otherwise the inverter may be damaged - The inverter must be used indoors (without corrosive gas, flammable gas, oil mist, dust and dirt etc.) Otherwise the inverter may be damaged. - The product must be used at an altitude of 2500 m or less, with 2.9 m/s or less vibration at 10 to 55 Hz (directions of X, Y, Z axes).
 Otherwise the inverter may be damaged.
-(For installation at an altitude above 1000 m, consider a 3% reduction in the rated current per 500 m increase in altitude.)
-If halogen-based materials (fluorine, chlorine, bromine, iodine, - etc.) infiltrate into a Mitsubishi Electric product, the product will be damaged.
+(For installation at an altitude above 1000 m, consider a 3% reduction in the rated current per 500 m increase in altitude.) - If halogen-based materials (fluorine, chlorine, bromine, iodine, etc.) infiltrate into a Mitsubishi Electric product, the product will be damaged.
 Halogen-based materials are often included in fumigant, which is used to sterilize or disinfest wooden packages.
 When packaging, prevent residual fumigant components from being infiltrated into Mitsubishi Electric products, or use an alternative sterilization or disinfection method (heat disinfection, etc.) for packaging.
 Sterilization of disinfection of wooden package should also be performed before packaging the product.